 Meyer Lemon Curd Tart

 - 2 cups almond flour firmly packed

-- 6 tbsp olive oil extra virgin
+- 6 tablespoon olive oil extra virgin

-- 3 tbsp honey
+- 3 tablespoon honey

-- 1/4 tsp salt
+- ¼ teaspoon salt

 - 1 cup Meyer lemon juice freshly squeezed (4-6 lemons)

 - 1 tablespoon Meyer lemon zest from one lemon

 - 1 cup butter cold, and cut into 1" cubes